History

 The River keepers and the Sturdy Dynasty

-The club has employed full time river keepers since its inauguration and he current holder is Bobby Horseman
+The club has employed full time river keepers since its inauguration and the current holder is Robert Russell.

 Sturdy’s Fancy